 It seems to me that people in jail should have as much access to books as possible.
 While in jail, inmates occupied in reading may well be improving their minds, possibly improving their literacy, maybe even learning empathy.
 At minimum, they are occupied.
 I’m guessing inmates who read in jail are less likely to re-offend on release.
 Are Canadian jails and prisons intended to punish or rehabilitate?

-The following four articles by writer Alex Hundert, a political activist currently serving time, writing from jail.
+Having read the following four articles by writer Alex Hundert, a political activist currently serving time, writing from jail:

 Free speech is *only* legally protected from government censorship.

 Individuals and corporations are legally allowed to censor speech in their own premises, forums, workplaces, homes, or anywhere else.